MinseoChoi03/Make_A_Game/README.md

-# Make_A_Game
+# Jhon Lemon's Haunted Jaunt
-This repository is created game while practicing Unity
+This repository game is created based on a Unity Learn Jhon Lemon's Haunted Jaunt(not completed)